INSTALLATION & QUALIFICATIONS

 1. at any location in Canada

-2. only at the address which is on record at Industry Canada
+2. only at the address which is on record at Innovation, Science and Economic Development Canada

-3. at the address which is on record at Industry Canada and at one other location
+3. at the address which is on record at Innovation, Science and Economic Development Canada and at one other location

-4. at the address which is on record at Industry Canada and in two mobiles
+4. at the address which is on record at Innovation, Science and Economic Development Canada and in two mobiles

-B-001-8-4....
-In order to install any radio apparatus, to be used specifically for receiving and automatically retransmitting radiotelephone communications within the same frequency band, a radio amateur must hold an Amateur Radio Operator Certificate, with a minimum of these qualifications:
+B-001-008-004....
+In order to install any radio apparatus, to be used specifically for receiving and automatically retransmitting radiotelephone communications within the same frequency band, a radio amateur must hold an Amateur Radio Operator Certificate, with a minimum of:

 2. basic and advanced qualifications